Debunking Myths About Pets Flying in Cargo: Expert Insights for Safe and Informed Pet Travel

 It is unsafe to fly tranquilized/sedated pets.

-If you're interested in learning about the different types of pet cargo reservations, you can compare manifest cargo vs. excess baggage here.
+If you want to learn about pet cargo reservations, you can compare manifest cargo vs. excess baggage here.

 Ready to start planning your pet's safe move?
-Check out our pricing information and how we move pets >
+Learn more about how we move pets >